 The Champlain Housing Trust has been working on the development of affordable rental housing in the new Cambrian Rise neighborhood since early 2015.
-This CDBG request supports the predevelopment work that will result in the addition of 76 highly energy efficient, accessible, affordable apartments to the City's stock of affordable homes.
+This CDBG request supports the years of development work that will result in the addition of 76 highly energy efficient, accessible, affordable apartments being ready for occupancy in late Summer 2019.